Adam Grant, Executive Director

 Al comes from a career in the for-profit business world and is now highly involved in the non-profit community of Washtenaw County.
 Al was a serial entrepreneur, his assistance was enlisted when the agency was founded to help grow the organization.
 Al works tirelessly for many non-profits in the Washtenaw County arena.
 He is an avid biker who has biked on every continent and is devoted to his family spending time daily with his grandchildren.

-Kat Layton, Board Member
+Mary King, Board Member

 Bonnie Billups, Jr., Board Member